-Since the second grade, when I had a book under my arm every day for the five-trains-and-a-bus ride home, books have been my ever-ready companion.
+Since the second grade and my five-trains-and-a-bus-ride home, books have been my ever-ready companion.

-I was born and raised in Japan where, while stretched in other ways, our family of seven never lacked for stories.
-We had stateside relatives who kept our bookshelves stocked, and my mom made up fantastic tales for often long commutes from the rural village where we lived
+I was born and raised in Japan where, while stretched in other ways, our family of seven always had stories.
+We had stateside relatives who kept our bookshelves stocked, and Mom made up fantastic tales for the long commutes to the rural village where we lived.

-So perhaps it’s not surprising that my early years as a writer were promising.
-In the third grade I wrote my first three-act play, Beretta and the Diamond Thieves, one act per sheet of mimeograph paper.
+Perhaps it’s not surprising, then, that my early years as a writer were promising.
+In the third grade I wrote my first three-act play, one act per mimeograph sheet.
 I went on that year to write my class-wide, blue-ribbon story—William the Wise Weasel—an honor that came with placing my hand-crafted book in the elementary library.

-I grew to be a fan of all things publishable, writing for an underground high school newspaper and editing the yearbook.
-My teachers, however, didn’t see a particular talent and one went so far as to say I wrote poorly.
-So even while I loved words and spent a lot of time with them, I placed my energies elsewhere; by the end of high school, I planned on majoring in physics or math.
-The muses, however, had other things in mind.
-During the first year at St. Olaf College, I was lucky enough to have Dr. Carol Holly for a required writing class rewired my passions.
-I’ve been writing ever since.
+I was a fan of all things publishable, writing for an underground high school newspaper and editing the yearbook.
+My teachers, however, didn’t see a talent, and one English teacher went so far as to say I was bad at it.
+So while I loved words and spent a lot of time with them, I placed my energies elsewhere; by the end of high school, I was aiming to major in physics or math.
+The muses had other ideas.
+During my first year at St. Olaf College, I was lucky enough to have Dr. Carol Holly for a required writing class.
+She rewired my passion for writing, and I’ve been writing ever since.

 For 15 years as a copywriter and creative director, I have helped hundreds of organizations find their voices.
 My work has been nationally recognized by Communication Arts, AIGA, GraphicDesign USA and AR100, among others.
 It was during these years that I also received an MBA from the University of Minnesota.